A work in constant progress (and occasional regress).

 November 4, 2011

-From Wikipedia, the free encyclopedia.
-Sarah Watt is an Australian film director.
-Watt received a masters' degree from the Swinburne University of Technology and is married to actor William McInnes.
+Sarah Watt (30 August 1958 – 4 November 2011) was an Australian film director, writer and animator.
+Watt received a masters' degree from the Swinburne University of Technology and was married to actor William McInnes.
 They have two children.
 In 1995, she directed a short film, Small Treasures, which won Best Short at the Venice Film Festival.
 In 2000, she made a program for the SBS series Swim Between the Flags.
 She received the Australian Film Institute's award for Best Director for her 2005 film Look Both Ways.
 Watt was diagnosed with cancer during the post-production of her film Look Both Ways.
-Her second film My Year Without Sex was released in 2009.
+Her second feature-length film My Year Without Sex was released in 2009.
 Description above from the Wikipedia article Sarah Watt, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Animation: